 CDHA Job Market and Employment Survey

-Every two years, CDHA conducts a dental hygiene Job Market & Employment Survey to gauge employment trends in Canada and generate statistics on all aspects of the profession.
+Every two years, CDHA conducts a compensation survey to gauge employment trends in Canada and collect and analyse data on key aspects of the profession.
+CDHA administers the study through a contracted third party to ensure confidentiality and privacy of responses.

-The survey is sent to dental hygienists across the country.
-It includes questions about salary rates, employment benefits, workplace injuries, and practice environment.
+The 2015 online survey will be sent to dental hygienists across the country.
+It includes questions about:

 Whether you are interviewing for a new job, negotiating an employment contract or preparing for your first job interview, the CDHA Job Market and Employment Survey is a valuable source of information.